simpx/simpy/README.txt

 =====

 SimPy is a process-based discrete-event simulation framework based on standard Python.
-Its event dispatcher is based on Python’s `generators`__ and can also be used for asynchronous networking or to implement multi-agent systems (with both, simulated and real communication).

-Processes in SimPy are defined by Python generator functions and can, for example, be used to model active components like customers, vehicles or agents.
-SimPy also provides various types of shared *resources* to model limited capacity congestion points (like servers, checkout counters and tunnels).
+Processes in SimPy are defined by Python `generator`__ functions and can, for example, be used to model active components like customers, vehicles or agents.
+SimPy also provides various types of shared resources to model limited capacity congestion points (like servers, checkout counters and tunnels).

 Simulations can be performed “as fast as possible”, in real time (wall clock time) or by manually stepping through the events.